MuhammadAakash/MuhammadAakash/README.md

 - 👋 Hi, I’m @MuhammadAakash
-- 👀 I’m interested in Web Development, Data Analysts and in  Artificial Intelligence
+- 👀 I’m interested in Web Development and in  Artificial Intelligence
-- 🌱 I’m currently learning Web Development, Data Analyst and AI
+- 🌱 I’m currently working as a MEAN Stack Developer
-- 💞️ I’m looking to collaborate on Web, AI, Data Analyst
+- 💞️ I’m looking to collaborate on Web and AI
 - 📫 How to reach me at muhammadaakash249@gmail.com

 <!---